aaronearles/homelab/_doc/architecture.md

 # Re-architecture Planning

+### NEEDS REVIEW:
+### How will internal DNS server work cross-vlan with unifi in play?

+UDM intercepts all DNS requests.
+Need to determine how to configure UDM to ignore local DNS requests, assign local DNS server (172.20.100.3, .4) in DHCP, and continue to act as a forwarder for internet requests.

+[1] Settings -> Networks -> Default -> DHCP Service Management -> Show Options -> DNS Server: by default, "Auto" is checked.
+If I uncheck it, I can enter up to 4 DNS servers.

+[2] Internet -> Primary (WAN 1) -> DNS Server: by default "Auto" is checked.
+If I uncheck "Auto", I can enter up to 2 DNS servers.

+Continue to use Unifi for DNS and add forwarder for earles.internal and earles.io that points to Bind?

+---

 ### Overview
 Considering consolidating services to a set of Prod and Lab docker hosts and consolidating persistent CT/VMs in Proxmox to very few.